david-dick/firefox-marionette/README.md

 # FILE UPLOADS

-Uploading files in forms is accomplished by using the [type](https://metacpan.org/pod/Firefox::Marionette::Input#type) command.
+Uploading files in forms is accomplished by using the [type](https://metacpan.org/pod/Firefox::Marionette::Element#type) command to enter the full path of the file you want to upload.
 An example is shown below;

     use Firefox::Marionette();
     use File::Spec();